harmony-one/h/progress/rikako-hatoya.md

 ---

-2025-04-27 Sun: Further investigation of vePENDLE.
+2025-04-27 Sun (1.5h): Further investigation of vePENDLE.
 Look into how to write a script for it.

-2025-04-26 Sat: Started looking more deeply into vePENDLE.
+2025-04-26 Sat (4.0h): Started looking more deeply into vePENDLE.
 Investigating boost yields and comparison to Penpie/Equilibria.

 2025-04-25 Fri: Further looking into Penpie.
 Working on adding APR calculation script.